Champagne Henriot - Brut Souverain

 Terre de Vins

-Brut Souverain is the entry-level champagne from this illustrious, two-hundred-year-old house.
-Made from 24 crus, the blend of Pinot Noir and Chardonnay, enhanced with Meunier, reveals an aromatic and indulgent champagne, full of elegance, lightness, and finesse.
-On the palate, a beautiful harmony emerges, with lovely roundness and a freshness that carries it far.
+Brut Souverain is the entry-level champagne in the lineup of this illustrious, bicentennial House.
+Blended from 24 crus, this Pinot Noir/Chardonnay blend, enhanced with Meunier, reveals an aromatic and rich Champagne, full of elegance, lightness, and finesse.
+On the palate, a sense of harmony emerges, with a lovely roundness and a freshness that lingers.
 A symbol of precision and balance!

 Buy your Henriot Champagnes at the best price in a private sale!